bit-barbarian/MagicVision/README.md

 - On startup:
   - Load phashes into memory
-- Use same normalization steps from database building on input image
+- Use OpenCV to identify a card in input image
-- generate perceptual hash
+- generate perceptual hash with same hashing function used to build cache.
-- compare linearly with rayon parallelization
+- compare input card hash to hash cache with rayon parallelization
   - maybe add some ANN/vector search later if comparison takes too long

 ### General